Augustas Marčiulionis

-Augustas Marčiulionis (born 21 March 2002) is a Lithuanian basketball player for the South Bay Lakers of the NBA G League.
+Augustas Marčiulionis (born 21 March 2002) is a Lithuanian basketball player for the Rytas Vilnius of the Lithuanian Basketball League (LKL) and the Basketball Champions League (BCL).
 He played college basketball for the Saint Mary's Gaels after having played for Rytas Vilnius of the Lithuanian Basketball League (LKL).
 Standing 1.93 m, he plays the point guard position.

 Professional career

 Early years in Perlas Vilnius and Rytas Vilnius

 Marčiulionis made his professional career debut with BC Perlas in the 2018–19 season.
 On 23 June 2020, Marčiulionis stayed with the Rytas Vilnius.
 On 19 September 2020, Marčiulionis, as a member of the Rytas Vilnius, debuted in the Lithuanian Basketball League and contributed to a 106–77 season opening victory versus the Juventus Utena.
 However, he played under amateur contracts for both Perlas and Rytas to preserve his eligibility to play NCAA basketball.

-Los Angeles Lakers
+South Bay Lakers

 On 27 July 2025, Marčiulionis signed Exhibit 10 contract with the Los Angeles Lakers.
 He was waived prior to the start of the regular season on 18 October.

-South Bay Lakers

-In late October, 2025, Marčiulionis was included in the South Bay Lakers training camp roster.
+On 29 October, Marčiulionis was included in the South Bay Lakers training camp roster.
 On November 8, 2025, Marčiulionis debuted in the South Bay Lakers during a game versus the Valley Suns by scoring 4 points, dishing out 2 assists and grabbing 2 rebounds, however his playing time was limited throughout November due to recovery from the past injury.
+In the 2025–26 NBA G League season he appeared in nine games with the South Bay Lakers and averaged 5.4 points, 1.9 rebounds, 3.4 assists, 0.7 steals per 16.1 minutes of playing time.